+44 (0)20 7605 4123 Student Login

 3. Who is responsible

-3.2 In London Hauke Tallon delegates to the Facilities Manager responsibility for ensuring that there is adequate first aid equipment, facilities and qualified first aid personnel across both sites.
+3.2 Hauke Tallon delegates to the Facilities Manager responsibility for ensuring that there is adequate first aid equipment, facilities and qualified first aid personnel across both sites.

-3.3 In London the Facilities Manager delegates to the Front of House Manager the responsibility of ensuring first aid provision at both sites is adequately maintained.
+3.3 The Facilities Manager delegates to the Front of House Manager the responsibility of ensuring first aid provision is adequately maintained.
 This includes the proper re-stocking of first aid boxes and the correct following of first aid procedures.

 3.4 The first aiders: The main duties of first aiders are to give immediate emergency first aid to course participants, staff or visitors when needed and to ensure that an ambulance or other professional medical help is called when necessary.
 First aiders are to ensure that their first aid certificates are up to date by liaising with the Facilities Manager.